vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

 ### <a id="nsx-alb-ha"> </a> NSX Advanced Load Balancer: Controller High Availability

-In a production environment, it is recommended to deploy additional controller nodes and configure the controller cluster for high availability and disaster recovery.
+In a production environment, we recommend to deploy additional controller nodes and configure the controller cluster for high availability and disaster recovery.
 Adding 2 additional nodes to create a 3-node cluster provides node-level redundancy for the controller and also maximizes performance for CPU-intensive analytics functions.

 To run a 3-node controller cluster, you deploy the first node and perform the initial configuration, and set the cluster IP address.
 After that, you deploy and power on two more controller VMs, but you must not run the initial configuration wizard or change the admin password for these controllers VMs.
 The configuration of the first controller VM is assigned to the two new controller VMs.

 The first controller of the cluster receives the Leader role.
-The second and third controllers work as Follower.
+The second and third controllers work as the Follower.

 Perform the following steps to configure NSX Advanced Load Balancer cluster.